Code-Institute-Submissions/project-twitch/README.md

 ### Media

-My Client Matt Whittington shared all of the photos and video content straight fdrom his Twitch and YouTube profiles, making information hunting very easy for this project.
+My client Matt Whittington shared all of the photos and video content straight fdrom his Twitch and YouTube profiles, making information hunting very easy for this project.
 Page layout and colouring/styling was done by myself.

 ### Acknowledgements